aerth/cosgo/README.md

         location / {

-        fastcgi_pass 127.0.0.1:8080;
+        fastcgi_pass 127.0.0.1:8080; # no http:// with fastcgi
         include $fastcgi_params;
         }

 }

 ```

 More code examples at https://github.com/aerth/cosgo/wiki

 Please add your use case.
 It could make cosgo better.
+Report any bugs or feature requests directly at https://isupon.us ( running casgo with a pixelarity theme )

 # Historical Information